kevinwatson/rails-microservices-book/030-chapter-02.md

 ## Introduction

 As your service infrastructure grows, you'll need to find a communication protocol that is a good balance of development, maintenance, speed and resilency.

+## Protocols

 While there are a wide number of protocols available, our discussion will only include those in the table below:

 | Protocol | Advantages | Disadvantages | Example uses |
 |---|---|---|---|